 We work in partnership with communities, local agencies and internationalist specialist agencies on food assistance to address malnutrition, and use analysis and advocacy to influence policies and bring about lasting improvements.

 Plan International works in partnership to strengthen the effectiveness of humanitarian response and is a member of the Scaling Up Nutrition initiative*, global food security cluster*, global nutrition cluster* and the Cash Learning Partnership* of which we are a board member.

 Providing nutrition for children in Nepal

-Plan International is ensuring that children affected by the 2015 earthquakes in Nepal have adequate nutrition through the distribution of food items and the coordination of monthly nutrition meetings.
+Plan International is ensuring that children affected by the 2015 earthquakes in Nepal have adequate nutrition through food assistance and the coordination of monthly nutrition meetings.

 In a country already suffering with high rates of child malnutrition, the impact of the earthquakes has worsened health conditions.
 Since the first earthquake, more than 10,000 children have been identified as acutely malnourished.